Equity, Diversity and Inclusion

 Click on the link below for more information.

-Also in 2022-23, the SMA, in collaboration with the Division of Social Accountability, College of Medicine, University of Saskatchewan, offered four learning sessions intended to deepen awareness of EDI issues.
-They were delivered by Dr. Valle-Castro:
+In 2022-23, the SMA, in collaboration with the Division of Social Accountability, College of Medicine, University of Saskatchewan, offered learning sessions intended to deepen awareness of EDI issues.

 The SMA invites all physicians to participate in EDI initiatives.
 If you have any comments, ideas or suggestions for the committee, or are interested in joining, please contact sma@sma.sk.ca.